FilledMilk/MicrobitWeatherBalloon/README.md

 4. **Female Header Pins.** These are in case you want to easily remove the components.

 # Issues with BME280
 I initially couldn't get the BME280 to work with the BME280 extenions in Makecode.
-However, it does work with Sparkfun's *Weatherbit* extension.
+However, it does work with Sparkfun's `Weatherbit` extension.
 That extension uses address 0x77, so you'll need to create a solder bridge to change the default address from 0x76.

 # Code Explanation
-In the *on start* block, we initialize the *Weatherbit* library, then redirect serial to pins 0 and 1 on the Micro:bit.
+In the `on start` block, we initialize the `Weatherbit` library, then redirect serial to pins 0 and 1 on the Micro:bit.
 Those are, in turn, connected to the RX and TX pins of the Openlog.
 We then write a single line to be the header of the *.csv* file.
+If serial is not redirected to the pins, it is possible to write to serial over the USB and read it on a PC using Putty or another program, like Screen or Minicom on Linux, for testing purposes.

-In the *every __* block, the code sets the variable *reading* with the applicable atmospheric readings and then writes the line to serial, and thus to the SD card, once per defined interval.
+In the `every __` block, the code sets the variable `reading` with the applicable atmospheric readings and then writes the line to serial, and thus to the SD card, once per defined interval.

 > Open this page at [https://filledmilk.github.io/microbitweatherbaloon/](https://filledmilk.github.io/microbitweatherbaloon/)